How does the invoice data matching work?

 If there is no match between Vendor External IDs, the Invoice Manager attempts to match the original invoice's Vendor Name to any Galley Vendor Name.

 The Vendor Name will only match automatically if the system encounters a 100% match.
 Otherwise, Galley will generate suggestions based on the closest match, and the user must match manually.
 Make sure your Vendor Names inside Galley match the name on Invoices.
+Once a vendor's name on an invoice has been manually matched to a Galley vendor, Galley will save that match so it will automatically occur for future invoices.

 To make the vendor matching process more resilient, users should navigate to the Vendor's page and ensure the Vendor's External ID is set.